andresaraujo/website/flutter-for-android.md

 As you can see, the Text Widget has no state information associated with it, it renders what is passed in it's constructors and nothing more.

-However, what if you want to make "I Like Flutter" change dynamically, for example from clicking a FloatingActionButton?
+But, what if you want to make "I Like Flutter" change dynamically, for example from clicking a FloatingActionButton?

 This can be acheived by wrapping the Text widget in a StatefulWidget and